 Yes, even though HMRC set a standard rate, you may not have to use that same rate for your reimbursement.
 In the UK, employers can set a different rate for reimbursement than the standard one.

-If the employer pays back at a lower rate, the employee can apply to HMRC for mileage allowance relief at the end of the tax year to cover the difference.
+If your employer pays back at a lower rate, the employee can apply to HMRC for mileage allowance relief at the end of the tax year to cover the difference.
 For example, if your employer pays 30p per mile, you can claim tax relief on the difference of 15p per mile.
 At the same time, any reimbursement you get above the standard rate set for 2022 will be taxed.

 If you travel with two or more people from the same company, as a driver you can ask your employer for an additional 5p per mile passenger charge for each additional passenger.
-Keep in mind that this can only happen if everyone who travels with you is employed by the same company.
+This can only happen if everyone who travels with you is employed by the same company.

 For example, if you are 4 people travelling in the same car, who also work for the same company, you can claim up to 60p per mile from your employer.
-However, this does not go into the standard mileage rate and will be taxable.
+Keep in mind that your employer is not obliged to pay a passenger rate.

 We don’t expect much to change when it comes to reimbursement in the following year.
 The best way to reimburse employees will depend highly on your situation.
-However, you can always make things a bit easier for your employees by setting up a mileage reimbursement program or providing them with some standard way in which they can record mileage.
+However, you can always make things a bit easier for your employees by setting up a mileage reimbursement programme or providing them with some standard way in which they can record mileage.

 Introducing your employees to the Driversnote app can be one way to make the process easier.
 In the app, you can set your own custom mileage rate, track trips automatically and generate reports quickly that can be handed over to a manager or accountant at any time.